Action-Space Entropy Regularization in Bayesian Markowitz: Introduction

-These two lines sit within broader literature.
-Optimal investment under partial information on drift was started by \citet{lakner1998} and extended to different utility by \citet{brendle2006} and \citet{rieder2005}; \citet{defranco2018} is the mean-variance instance.
-Entropy-regularized control in RL traces to \citet{ziebart2010} in discrete time and \citet{haarnoja2018} (Soft Actor--Critic) in practice; \citet{wang2019} provides the continuous-time theory.
-Our finding that entropy regularization acts as a robustness mechanism connects to the robust portfolio optimization literature \citep{garlappi2007,hansen2001}, where agents hedge against model misspecification.
-Our robustness comes from the entropy penalty rather than explicit minimax over a model set.

 This paper considers the intersection: entropy-regularized control when drift is unknown.
-The interaction produces behavior absent from either model individually.
-In this framework, entropy regularization and Bayesian learning are orthogonal, yet the combination creates a counterintuitive belief-dependent policy variance.
+A natural hope is that the interaction produces behavior absent from either model individually---that entropy regularization might serve as a form of exploration under drift uncertainty.
+At the level of optimal behavior it does not: the two mechanisms turn out to be orthogonal.
+The one genuine interaction effect is technical.
+The closed-form optimizer is admissible only under the parameter restriction $P_0 T < 7/2$ (Proposition~\ref{prop:admissibility}), a threshold absent from both parent models.